microsoft/atlas-design/site/src/components/progress-bar.md

 # Progress

 The `.progress-bar` component is used to display the completion progress of a task, or to show that something is happening now.
-Progress is build on top of the [`<progress>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress) HTML component.
+Progress is built on top of the [`<progress>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress) HTML component.

 ## Usage

 Here is an example of a standard usage of the progress bar component.
-Its bar is styled by the `value` attribute.
+The progress shown is set with the `value` attribute.

 ```html
 <progress class="progress-bar" value="90" max="100"></progress>